Mythcell/c2/README.md

-# c2
+## c2

- Convolutional neural network for classifying galaxy morphologies
+A convolutional neural network for classifying galaxy morphologies